luka002/Java-16-Projects-Collection/README.md

 ## About

-"Java-16-Projects-Collection" is a collection of 16 java maven projects.
-Projects were created for the subject named "The basics of java programming language" (Osnove programskog jezika java) on the Croatian Faculty of Electrical Engineering and
+"Java-16-Projects-Collection" is a collection of 16 Java maven projects.
+Projects were created for the subject named "The basics of Java programming language" (Osnove programskog jezika Java) on the Croatian Faculty of Electrical Engineering and
 Computing (Fakultet elektrotehnike i računarstva).
-Subject was taught by prof. Marko Čupić.
+The subject was taught by prof. Marko Čupić.